SolaceLabs/sl-cf-solace-messaging-demo/README.md

 # Horizontal Scaling of Aggregated Microservices
 ## Using Solace Messaging in Cloud Foundry

 The goal of this demo is to illustrate a real world example of using messaging between microservices in the cloud.
-This demo illustrates the Aggregator Microservice Design Pattern using an event driven architecture with messaging to communicate between Microservices, specifically Solace Messaging in Pivotal Cloud Foundry.
+This demo illustrates the Aggregator Microservice Design Pattern using an event driven architecture with messaging to communicate between Microservices, specifically Solace Messaging in VMware Tanzu (formerly Pivotal Cloud Foundry).

 ### Related project - SolaceLabs/solace-messaging-demo